JasonGhent/alexa-wol-proxy/README.md

   "Echo tell 'App-Name-In-AWS-Lambda' 'on'".

 Setup:
-  `npm run regen-dockerfile` - Builds the Dockerfile with concatenated index.js
+  `npm run build-image-and-run` - Builds the Dockerfile with concatenated index.js
+				  and runs a container with automatic restarts across host system reboots

 Notes:
   This project concatenates the program source into the Dockerfile to bypass the